NickEckardt/sleep/article.md

 over me my sleep schedule tends to suffer.
 With the help of these tools, I have managed to stabilize my sleep schedule, however sometimes its best to have other people hold you accountable as well.

-Overview of solutions discussed, script to install all of the programs mentioned.